-Community and Regional Planning (CRP)

-CRP 203: Society and the Environment.
-(3)

-Introduction to environmental and natural resource issues of both global and local scale.
+Community and Regional Planning (CRP) CRP 203: Society and the Environment.
+(3) Introduction to environmental and natural resource issues of both global and local scale.
 Investigates basic causes and consequences of environmental problems, including interrelated physical and social science dimensions.

-Also offered as ECON 203

-(COMP) Courses marked with an may be repeated for credit because subject matter varies.
+Also offered as ECON 203 Comparative Literature (COMP) Courses marked with an may be repeated for credit because subject matter varies.
 COMP 224 - Literary Questions (3) Examination of basic questions in comparative literature studies: themes, movements, modes, interaction of literature with other disciplines, etc. Work will be comparative and reading list will represent cross-section of Western European, American, Russian, and Classical literatures.
 Titles will vary as content varies.
-Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Hum & Fine Art

-CS 101: Introduction to Computing Science.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Hum & Fine Art.
+Computer Science (CS) CS 101: Introduction to Computing Science.
 (4) An Introductory course covering the computer terminology, applications, and characteristics that a student would encounter in a CS degree.
 Students will learn introductory UNIX and how to run existing programs.
 CS 102: Introduction to LINUX/UNIX.
 (1) For the computer novice.
 Students will be shown the UNIX commands needed in a computer-programming course.
-UNIX topics: electronic mail, file manipulation and creation, line/ screen editors, and program compilation.
+UNIX topics: electronic mail, file manipulation and creation, line/screen editors, and program compilation.
 CR/NC CS 103: Advanced LINUX/UNIX.
 (1) Focuses on shell scripts and shell programming, processes and job control; user tools; UNIX networking concepts; simple system administration; introduction to Perl scripting Prerequisites: CS 102 or CS 101, (a programming course or previous programming experience is recommended).
 CR/NC CS 110: Introduction to C++ for Experienced Programmers.
 (1) Intended to teach the beginning syntax of C++ to students who already have programming experience with another structured programming language such as FORTRAN, PASCAL, or C. Covers simple and enumerated types, I/O, looping, branching, functions and parameter passing, single and multi-dimensional arrays, structures.
 CLASSES and OOP will not be covered.
 Prerequisite: CS 152L or CS 160 or CS 170 or CS 180.
 CR/NC CS 130: Introduction to Problem Solving Strategies.
 (3) Presents a wide variety of problem solving strategies to build skill in problem solving.
 Emphasizes creative/lateral thinking techniques and good communication skills.
 Uses both technical and non-technical problems to practice skill development.
-Prerequisite: CS 101 CS 150L: Computing for Business Students.
+Prerequisite: CS 101 CS148: Introduction to Programming in C++ (for Game Developers).
+(3) Beginning syntax of C++ and introductory programming techniques.
+Covers simple and enumerated types, I/O, looping, branching, functions, single/multi-dimensional arrays, and structures.
+General programming concepts: software development life cycle, top-down design, documentation, testing, debugging.
+Prerequisite: CS101 or CS102 CS 150L: Computing for Business Students.
 (3) Students will use personal computers in campus laboratories to learn use of a word processor, a spreadsheet, and simple database management program.
 The course will also cover access to the World Wide Web and other topics of current importance to business students.
 (Main Campus course cannot apply to major or minor in Computer Science.)
 Prerequisite: MATH 120.